T-Mobile Fiber Internet Coverage and Availability

 What are other internet options besides T-Mobile Fiber?

-Though Google Fiber is the king of fiber, it comes with limited availability.
-Our #2 for the best fiber providers is AT&T Fiber.
-It offers plans with 300–5,000Mbps symmetrical speeds for $55 to $245 per month.
-It’s widely available, and its customers tend to rave about it.
+Another alternative to T-Mobile Fiber is AT&T Fiber–one of our top-rated fiber providers.
+It offers plans with 300–5,000Mbps symmetrical speeds for $55 to $155 per month.
+It’s widely available, and its customers tend to rave about it in our review.

 Compare T-Mobile Fiber plans and prices with ISPs in the same area